 2. Individuals’ rights to assert the duty to consult

 The more crucial point from the SCC in this decision is that an individual can only allege a breach of the duty to consult if the individual has been authorized to do so by the Aboriginal group that holds the Aboriginal or treaty rights.
 In this sense, this decision confirms previous pronouncements from the SCC that the duty to consult is owed to an Aboriginal group, and not to individual members of such group.”

 - How does this affect your consultation strategy?
 Here are some suggestions for consideration:

 - If the Nation holds a treaty, have a full understanding of that treaty - each treaty is unique

 - Consult with the collective but don’t ignore the interests of individuals

 - Cast a wider net in your consultation or engagement activities.
 Get past the “gatekeeper” at some point.

 - Maybe not right away.
 We have seen people deal with only one representative or a small group of representatives and not have any community support and see agreements fail later.
 If the Nation has Consultation Guidelines, be sure your consultation strategy complies with those Guidelines

 You might find this related article "Aboriginal Peoples: Pro-development or pro-conservation?” interesting.

-In this free ebook we provide summaries of the foundational Supremen Court of Canada rulings on Aboriginal rights, title and the duty to consult.
+In this free eBook we provide summaries of the foundational Supreme Court of Canada rulings on Aboriginal rights, title and the duty to consult.
 Click the image to download your copy.